0xytoken/starknet-pathfinder-install-script/README.md

 Et Voilà! ✨

-Welcome to the Crypto Revolution!
+### Welcome to the Crypto Revolution!

 You are awesome!
 Be proud of yourself for supporting decentralization and accessibility!

-Share your success with us, your frens, in the StarkNet discord channel #full-node-success
+Share your success with us in the StarkNet discord channel #full-node-success

 [![Join our Discord server!](https://invidget.switchblade.xyz/Fx6zFE7n)](https://discord.gg/Fx6zFE7n)